Tây Sơn, Gia Lai

-Phú Phong is a town (thị trấn) in south central Vietnam.
-It is the capital of Tây Sơn District in Gia Lai province.
+Tây Sơn is a commune (xã) in south central Vietnam.
+It is of Gia Lai province.

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1660/NQ-UBTVQH15 on the reorganization of commune-level administrative units in Gia Lai Province in 2025 (the resolution took effect on the date of its adoption).
+Accordingly, the entire natural area and population of Phú Phong Township, Tây Xuân Commune, and Bình Nghi Commune were consolidated to establish a new commune named Tây Sơn Commune.

 Geography and Transport

 Phú Phong is located in the very west of the lowland plain of southern Bình Định along Côn River and the smaller Cút River, one of its tributaries.
 Côn River is an inland waterway that can be used for transport and provides indirect access to the sea as well as further up to Vĩnh Thạnh District.

 Phú Phong is also located at National Road 19, which connects it to National Route 1 (26 km distance), the ports of Quy Nhon (42 km) in the east and the Central Highlands in the west, including An Khê town (34 km), Pleiku city (129 km), and the border to Cambodia.